anyaevostinar/SymbulationEmp/docs/QuickStartGuides/2-CollectingData.md

 # Collecting Data with Symbulation
-You are able to run Symbulation with whatever workflow you prefer to run many replicates.
+You are able to run Symbulation with whatever workflow you prefer to run many replicates, however, we recommend collecting data with the following process.
-The following assumes that you used the [Symbulation Cookiecutter](https://github.com/anyaevostinar/SymbulationProjectTemplate) to get setup.
+We assume that you used the [Symbulation Cookiecutter](https://github.com/anyaevostinar/SymbulationProjectTemplate) to get setup.

 We've provided a [short script](https://github.com/anyaevostinar/SymbulationProjectTemplate/blob/main/%7B%7Bcookiecutter.project_name%7D%7D/Data/sample_treatment/simple_repeat.py) that can be used with `screen` to run several replicates and treatments.